-Please take some time to get to know our member organizations.
-You will find a wide range of arts and culture opportunities sponsored by these hardworking groups!
+You will find a wide range of arts and culture opportunities brought to you by these hardworking groups!

 Downtown Springfield, Inc.